Blanche Parry: At the Royal Court

 Blanche Parry arrived at the Royal Court with her aunt, Blanche, Lady Troy, who was the Lady Mistress to Edward VI and his half-sister Elizabeth I as children.
 From the age of about 25 or 26 until her death, she was a servant of Queen Elizabeth, whom she served from her birth in 1533 onwards, writing in her epitaph in Bacton Church that her "cradle saw I rocked".
 She may have supervised the team of "rockers".
 Thereafter, Blanche hardly left Elizabeth and almost certainly attended her during her imprisonment in the Tower of London before she came to the throne.
 Her annuity or wage in the household for six months in 1552 was 100 shillings and she was allowed 30 shillings for horse fodder.

-After Elizabeth's accession in 1558, and Kat Ashley's death in 1565, Parry was appointed the Chief Gentlewoman of the Privy Chamber, and was one of those who controlled access to the Queen.
-She was in charge of the Queen's jewels from before Elizabeth's accession, and of the Great Seal of England for two years, also of the Queen's personal papers, clothes, furs and books, many of which were presented to the Queen as New Year gifts.
+Following Elizabeth's accession in 1558, as her epitaph at Bacton relates, Parry was sworn in as a lady of the bed chamber.
+After Kat Ashley's death in 1565, Parry was appointed the Chief Gentlewoman of the Privy Chamber, and was one of those who controlled access to the Queen.
+She was in charge of the Queen's jewels from before Elizabeth's accession, of the Great Seal of England for two years, and of the Queen's personal papers, clothes, furs and books, many of which were presented to the Queen as New Year gifts.
 She received considerable sums of money on behalf of the Queen.
 She passed information to the Queen, including from John Vaughan, Blanche Parry's nephew, during the Northern Rebellion of 1569–1570, and from Sir Nicholas White, Master of the Rolls in Ireland, and she received presentations of Parliamentary bills for the Queen.
 She also wrote letters on the Queen's behalf.
 In addition, she supervised the Queen's linen "and other things belonging to her majesty"; this included "our musk cat", probably a ferret.